Ibrahim-Ola/Ibrahim-Ola/README.md

 ### About Me

+My name is Ibrahim ALabi.
 I am an experienced data scientist with a profound passion for data-related problem-solving.
 My expertise is in building sophisticated Machine Learning pipelines for solving real-life problems.
 In addition, I am passionate about teaching state-of-the-art data mining concepts to people, and this GitHub account is filled with fun examples of the Machine Learning approach to problem-solving.

 I am also a fourth-year PhD student in the Computing PhD program (Data Science Emphasis) at [Boise State University](https://www.boisestate.edu/computing/directory/student-directory/ibrahim-olalekan-alabi/) where I use Machine Learning to improve snow products.
 I worked with [zData inc.](https://zdatainc.com/) in summer (2023) as a Data Science Intern.
 During my time at zData inc. I worked Natural Language Processing.
 I specifically worked on Named Entity Recognition and Large Language Model (LLM) applications on private data (e.g., Retrieval Augmented Generation).